lance11320/cc1h_ms/README.md

 # cc1h_ms

 Usage (if need):
-Arrange your data first and adjust the path in the scripts;
+Arrange your data first and adjust the path in the scripts (The recommended way is:

+animal/
+└── session/
+    ├── v4-miniscope/
+    └── behavior_cam/

 Run BatchProcessMinian.py (in your minian environment);

 Use ManuallyExtraction.m for manually add neurons;

 Run FasterLowerMemCostGen.m to extract traces;

 Use CheckNeuron.mlapp (Call appdesigner in MATLAB, and run it in appdesigner)

 ## BatchProcessMinian.py